-The proposed RR-1 classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet, and a minimum house size of 1,200 square feet.
-The RR-1 classification permits horses, barns and horticulture as accessory uses to a single-family residence.
+The proposed RRMH-1 zoning classification permits single-family mobile homes and detached single-family residential land uses on a minimum of one acre, with a minimum width and depth of 125 feet, and a minimum house size of 600 square feet.
+This classification permits horses, barns and horticulture as accessory uses to a single-family home.